 Learning to Cope

 Many of us in Florida, other parts of the Gulf Coast, and up and down the East Coast have experienced hurricanes and other major storms.
-Whether it was Hurricane Michael in 2018 or something as wild as the blinding rain and wind I drove through recently in Tampa, weather or storm-related anxiety can make these weather events feel terrifying and without end.
+Whether it’s Hurricane Ian in present day or Hurricane Michael in 2018, weather or storm-related anxiety can make these weather events feel terrifying and without end.
 Please know that you aren’t alone and that simply trying to ignore your anxiety isn’t the solution.

 If you also experience trouble eating or sleeping, find yourself obsessing about the weather, or feel emotional distress just at the thought of a hurricane striking Florida, then it may be time to seek help or talk to us.
-In the meantime, we recommend the following tips loosely-based on the blog linked above if weather-related anxiety strikes:
+In the meantime, we recommend the following tips if weather-related anxiety strikes:

 - Take deep breaths.
 Focus on breathing in a mindful way.